About this book

 Shauzia finally decides to leave the camp and try her luck on the streets.
 She is determined to earn money to buy her passage out of the country.
 Peshawar is dangerous and full of desperately poor and wandering children like herself, but she has Jasper, the dog who followed her down from a shepherds’ camp in the mountains.
 And she knows how to masquerade as a boy and comb the streets for jobs.
 She figures she knows how to survive.

 But life as a street kid is dangerous and terrifying, and even with the advantages of a strong will, brave spirit and good luck, Shauzia soon discovers that the old choices are not so easy any more.
 This is a powerful and very human story of a feisty, driven girl who tries to take control of her own life.

 The reissue includes a new cover and map, and an updated author’s note and glossary to provide young readers with background and context.
 Royalties from the sale of this book will go to Street Kids International.

-Selected for the Cooperative Children's Book Center Choice 2004
+- Commended Cooperative Children's Book Center Choice, 2004

-Short-listed for the Ruth and Sylvia Schwartz Award 2004
+- Short-listed Ruth and Sylvia Schwartz Award, 2004

 - Commended NYPL Books for the Teenage List, 2004